 Workers and Guests Have Different Language Needs in a Hotel:

 - These need a few words to be polite and answer simple questions from guests, "Where is...," "When is..."
-They need Numbers, Time, and Hotel Lesson 1.
+They need Numbers, Time, Hotel Lesson 1, and oral practice or songs.

 2. Guests who stay in a hotel which does not know the guest's language: for example Brazilians in Russia, India or China

-- These need Hotel Guests and Hotel Lesson 1 to arrive, enjoy themselves, and leave.
+- These need Hotel Guest Lesson and Hotel Lesson 1 to arrive, enjoy themselves, and leave.
 They need Numbers and Time to understand answers to their questions.
+Then they need oral practice or songs.
 Guests can book reservations in their own language, since they can use translated email, a website, or an agency.
 They have guidebooks in their own languages explaining specialized terms like suite or king size.

-3. Workers who have detailed conversations with guests: front desk, telephone, concierge
+3. Some Workers Have Detailed Conversations with guests: front desk, telephone, concierge.

 - These need to understand a range of sentences on checking in, money, rooms, complaints, and getting around the area.
 They would benefit from all the lessons here.
 They especially need Numbers, Time, Alphabet (for spelling names), Telephone, Hotel 1 and Hotel 2. "[M]ost of the utterances are short, direct and purpose-driven.
 They rarely consist of more than one clause, and ... are mostly based on or influenced by what guests say.
-Such responses are, for the most part, strictly functional." ("Hospitality language as a professional skill" 2003 p.80)
+Such responses are, for the most part, strictly functional." ("Hospitality language as a professional skill" 2003p.80) Then they need oral practice or songs.

 - The front desk and concierge also need a translator App on a tablet (Apple, Android or Windows).
 They will use it when a guest goes beyond the worker's language abilities.
 The App needs to display alternate keyboards to let the guest type in the guest's own language and alphabet, which the App will translate to the hotel worker, and it will translate the worker's answers.
 Voice translation is a good feature, but typing will also be needed when the App misunderstands a voice.